JobDoesburg/CantusCodexBuilder/README.md

 - Print with a 'center staple and fold' option.
 For example, on a Konica Minolta C754e PS MFP (or similar models, those are very common for many Dutch universities), the full driver should have this as finishing option if the correct options are installed to the device and set in the driver settings (for example, LU-301, FS-535 + JS-602 + SD-512, PK-521 (2/4-Hole)).
 - Select grey scale if you pay per page and want to save money.
 - Please, please, always try a single copy first to verify settings.

+Note that for proper printing, the number of pages in your final document should be a multiple of 4 (note that the cover page has page number 0).

 ## Contributing
 Just as a proper Cantus relies on the community, this repository also heavily relies on the community's contributions!
 We strongly invite you to add all popular (or unpopular) cantus songs to this repository in a proper way.
 Please create a PR when you want to add a song and it will gladly be merged, so for the future, other people can use it too.